mspnp/performance-optimization/BusyDatabase/docs/BusyDatabase.md

 ## Consequences of the solution

 Relocating processing to the client application leaves the database free to focus on supporting data access operations.
+This strategy can also help to ensure that sufficient capacity remains available to handle business growth or surges in activity (expected and unexpected) caused by events such as marketing campaigns and product launches.

 The following graph shows the results of repeating the load-test from earlier against the updated code (the test started just before 11:00 and ran for 30 minutes).
 Note that the throughput is significantly higher (over 400 requests per second versus 12 earlier), and the response time is correspondingly much lower (just above 0.1 seconds compared to over 4 seconds for the previous test):

 ![Load-test results for performing processing in the database][ProcessingInClientApplicationLoadTest]